amermaidsong/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 ## Ethical Considerations

-The dataset contains sensitive demographic information, including race, gender, and country of origin.
-Because the model is trained on historical data, there is a risk that it may reflect and amplify societal biases present at the time the data was collected.
-Users should exercise caution when interpreting results for specific demographic "slices," as performance variations may indicate underlying bias.
+The dataset used for this model contains sensitive demographic attributes, including race and sex.
+An analysis of model performance across these categories reveals significant disparities in predictive accuracy.
+For instance, the model achieves a higher F1 score of 0.6997 for individuals identified as Male, compared to an F1 score of 0.6015 for individuals identified as Female.
+Additionally, performance varies across racial groups, with the Black demographic group showing an F1 score of 0.6667, while the White demographic group shows 0.6850.
+These discrepancies suggest that the model may carry historical biases present in the 1994 Census data.
+Users should be aware that relying on this model for decision-making could reinforce existing socioeconomic inequalities, and it should be used with caution when applied to underrepresented groups.

 ## Caveats and Recommendations